 1. Air Them Out

 One of the worst things that you can do is to stuff your dirty workout clothes into a bag.
 You might just think “oh I’ll just wash them when I get home”, but the damage will be done by then.
-The dark, moist environment will only breed bacteria.
+The dark, moist environment will only breed contaminants.
 By the time you open it up later, you’ll probably be met with a pungent odor.

 What should you do instead?
 Hang it up—let it air out.
 What does that do?
 It lets your clothes breathe.
-The circulating air will help to reduce moisture, which will prevent the growth of bacteria.
+The circulating air will help to reduce moisture, which will prevent the growth of odors.
 The goal is not to create an ideal environment for these microorganisms.

 In some cases, you might even be able to wear the item again after airing it out!
 Probably only for loose-fitting items, though.
 You’ll still want to wash the garment when you have a chance.